 If you or a loved one was hurt in a side-impact collision due to another’s carelessness or recklessness, a Fulton County side-impact truck collision lawyer could help you navigate the legal process.
 A well-versed truck accident lawyer could file a claim based on your injuries and property damage to help you get the fair and full compensation you are entitled to.

-Side Impact Truck Collisions Can Cause Severe Injuries
+How Can Side Impact Truck Collisions Cause Severe Injuries?

 While the front and rear ends of vehicles have crumple zones that are designed to absorb energy from the impact of a crash, the sides of vehicles are relatively thin and do little to shield occupants from an impact.
 Although some newer cars feature side airbags, they are not standard.